telerik/blazor-docs/components/dialog/overview.md

 * `ShowCloseButton` - `bool` - defines the close behavior of the component - whether the component should render close flat button in the titlebar.

-* `CloseOnOverlayClick` - `bool` - defines whether clicking the overlay should close the dialog.
+* `CloseOnOverlayClick` - `bool` - defines whether clicking on the modal overlay should close the Dialog.

 * `FocusedElementSelector` - `string` - defines the CSS selector of the initially focused item on open.
 By default, it is the first focusable item in the dialog.